RamMalviya15/Adventure-Works-Bussiness-Intelleigence-Report/README.md

 # Adventure Works Business Intelligence Report
-Adventure Works is a global manufacturing company that produces cycling equipment and accessories.  <br/>
+AdventureWorks, a global manufacturing company that produces cycling equipment and accessories, is facing challenges in effectively tracking key performance indicators KPIs (sales, revenue, profit, returns), compare regional performance, analyze product-level trends, and identify high-value customers.
+Currently, the team is facing difficulty to gain timely insights and make informed business decisions.

-This project demonstrates my skills in data loading, modeling, analysis, and visualization using Power BI Desktop.
-By transforming raw data from the Adventure Works dataset into insightful Power BI report, I aimed to enhance business intelligence and provide actionable insights.
+They seek a solution in the form of a visual story that can provide all the real-time progress and insights they need.
+This project involves creating a Power BI report that presents an interactive visual story to help the management team overcome their current challenges.

 ## Steps in this Project:
 - Data Loading and Transformation